athola/athola/README.md

 Staff Software Engineer building cybersecurity tools in Rust and Python.
 Currently managing a team of 6 engineers while working on network security applications and open source automation tools.

-Based in Austin, TX.
+Based in Central Texas.
 UT Math grad who got into security through reverse engineering, which led into a deep obsession with systems programming.

 ## What I Do